cap-ntu/baconian-project/docs/step_by_step.rst

     :language: python
     :lines: 145-178
 .. note::
-    Don't confuse the workflow with the dyna algorithms itself.
+    Don't confuse the workflow with the Dyna algorithm itself.
 The flow only specifics how the algorithms interact with environments, and how to update and evaluate the ddpg (model-free method) and dynamics model.

 Set the global configuration and launch the experiment